openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 > **NOTE**: Model Optimizer does not infer models.
 It is an offline tool that converts a model into IR and optimizes it before the inference takes place.

-The scheme below illustrates the typical workflow for deploying a trained deep learning model:
+The figure below illustrates the typical workflow for deploying a trained deep learning model:

 ![](img/BASIC_FLOW_MO_simplified.svg)